umarbinzahid/winc-rs/winc-rs/README.md

 ### TODO list

-- Test coverage in core code
-- client.rs needs some cleanup and refactoring
 - TODOs in code
 - More examples ( tftp, iperf3, mqtt, ntp etc)
 - Maybe a set of non-Feather demos on Rasberry Pi connected module